Phoenix Theft Defense Lawyer

 Penalties for Theft Crimes in Phoenix, Arizona

-Whether you are charged with shoplifting, theft, motor vehicle theft, forgery or credit card theft, you face the potential of spending time in jail or prison, being placed on probation, losing your drivers license and having a criminal record.
+Whether you are charged with misdemeanor or felony theft, you face the potential of spending time in jail or prison, being placed on probation, losing your drivers license and having a criminal record.
 This is why it is essential to hire an experienced criminal defense attorney who regularly defends these types of charges.

 Defending Against a Theft Charge:

 If you have been charged with a theft-related crime, it is in your best interests to get a lawyer well-versed in criminal law.
 It's important to remember that there are specific defenses that can be utilized against Theft related charge.
 For example, one of the most commonly used defenses is a lack of intent.
+You may also assert that the property allegedly stolen was gifted to you, that police violated your Miranda rights or that the police failed to conduct a thorough or proper investigation.
 If the prosecutor cannot prove that it was your intention to commit a theft, then you can't be successfully prosecuted.
-In other cases, if you don't believe that you'll be able to avoid conviction altogether, you might be able to get the charges reduced.

 Talk to an Experienced Phoenix Criminal Attorney Today: